TATE vs. GLB, CWK, PFD, BAKK, GNC, DCG, HFG, BD15, ZAM, and PURE

 Tate & Lyle has a net margin of 11.41% compared to Glanbia's net margin of 7.89%.
 Tate & Lyle's return on equity of 15.37% beat Glanbia's return on equity.

 76.4% of Tate & Lyle shares are owned by institutional investors.
 Comparatively, 26.8% of Glanbia shares are owned by institutional investors.
-2.2% of Tate & Lyle shares are owned by insiders.
-Comparatively, 30.6% of Glanbia shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+2.2% of Tate & Lyle shares are owned by company insiders.
+Comparatively, 30.6% of Glanbia shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary